CopterExpress/clever-show/docs/en/client.md

 * `enabled` - boolean value, determines whether to use emergency protection in case of loss of visual position or collision with an object.
 * `log_state` -  boolean value, determines whether the copter state will be logged in the service log:  `armed: {} | mode: {} | vis_dt: {:.2f} | pos_delta: {:.2f} | pos_dt: {:.2f} | range: {:.2f} | watchdog_action: {}`.
 * `action` - action upon emergency protection triggering.
-Available options: `land` - landing of the copter in the flight controllers mode AUTO.LAND, `emergency_land` - landing of the copter with the gradual reduction of the motor power, `disarm` - switching off the motors. ** Attention!** It is not recommended to use the AUTO.LAND mode with the barometer turned off - when the altitude source in flight is lost, e.g. laser reading or visual position, the AUTO.LAND mode does not guarantee the landing of the copter, because it is oriented to the altitude reading.
+Available options: `land` - landing of the copter in the flight controllers mode AUTO.LAND, `emergency_land` - landing of the copter with the gradual reduction of the motor power, `disarm` - switching off the motors. **Warning!** It is not recommended to use the AUTO.LAND mode with the barometer turned off - when the altitude source in flight is lost, e.g. laser reading or visual position, the AUTO.LAND mode does not guarantee the landing of the copter, because it is oriented to the altitude reading.
 It is recommended to use the `emergency_land` mode to land the copter when positioning it using a visual position or laser and the possibility of losing data from these systems.
 * `vision_pose_delay_after_arm` - time after takeoff of the copter in seconds, required to get the visual position.
 During this time after takeoff, the visual position loss protection will not work.
 This parameter is useful when using the emergency protection module in conjunction with the positioning system with aruco markers located on the floor: at takeoff copter has no visual position for some time.
 * `vision_pose_timeout` - time in seconds after losing the visual position, after which the emergency protection is triggered.
 * `position_delta_max` - the maximum distance between the current position and the point where the copter should now be in meters.
 Required to check for collision of the copter with objects.
 If the distance between the current position of the copter and the point where the copter should be now is greater than this number (in meters), an emergency protection is triggered.